marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/arc-function-attributes.rst

 .. index:: jli_fixed function attribute, ARC

-.. gcc-attr:: jli_fixed
+.. arc-fn-attr:: jli_fixed

   Identical like the above one, but the location of the function in the ``jli`` table is known and given as an attribute parameter.

 .. index:: secure_call function attribute, ARC

-.. gcc-attr:: secure_call
+.. arc-fn-attr:: secure_call

   This attribute allows one to mark secure-code functions that are callable from normal mode.
 The location of the secure call function